hdefucom/HDF/readme.txt

-this is HDF's first repositories.
+#this is HDF's first repositories.

+#Study is a learning materials folder.